 “The universe may glitter with far more stars than even Carl Sagan imagined when he rhapsodized about billions upon billions.
 A new study suggests there are a mind-blowing 300 sextillion of them, or three times as many as scientists previously calculated.
 That is a 3 followed by 23 zeros.
 Or 3 trillion times 100 billion.
 The estimate, contained in a study published online Wednesday in the journal NATURE, is based on findings that there are many more red dwarf stars — the most common star in the universe — than once thought.
 But the research goes deeper than that.
 The study by Yale University astronomer Pieter van Dokkum and Harvard astrophysicist Charlie Conroy questions a key assumption that astronomers often use: that most galaxies have the same properties as our Milky Way.
 And that conclusion is deeply unsettling to astronomers who want a more orderly cosmos.”
 [12-1-2010 http://news.yahoo.com/s/ap/20101202/ap_on_sc/us_sci_starry_night]

 Steiner taught that we live in a highly orderly universe — a snug little place that revolves around us.
 The entire created universe, he taught, was created for our benefit.
 [See “The Center”.]
 Steiner also taught that conventional science would soon confirm the findings of his “spiritual science.”
-If his teachings were ever credible (and, sadly, they never were), they are far less so now.
+But this has not happened.
+If Steiner's teachings were ever credible (and, sadly, they never really were), they are far less so now.
 Every day, humanity’s store of knowledge increases, and every day our accumulating knowledge takes us farther from Steiner’s imaginary anthropocentric universe.

 Is this depressing?
 Does it mean that we are unimportant?
 Does it mean that God does not love us?
 No, it does not necessarily mean anything of the sort.
 Our lives are just as important and precious now as they ever were.
 But we do not increase our stature by believing fantasies about ourselves.
 And Steiner offered us nothing but fantasies.